 Forbes fashion (IT)

 Every fashionista likes shopping for clothes and shoes.
 The creative mind behind this cover chose to go with an all-white shopping bag to get the attention of readers.
-We are certain it stood out on the magazine rack.
+We are certain it stood out on the rack, because most magazine covers are a lot more colorful and busy.

 The April-June issue of TimeOut Tokye is very clear about one thing: it is all about acceptance, addressing some very hot topics, like gender equality, sexual orientation, feminism and disabilities.
-The message is sent across using the rainbow colors and several international symbols.
+The cover sends the message across using rainbow colors and several international symbols.

 Robinson is the Sunday cultural supplement of La Repubblica, an Italian newspaper.
 The creative concept belongs to the Design Director Francesco Franchi, who has successfully created the illusion of a 3D cover, using only colors and type.